TIY-Austin-Front-End-Engineering/jquery-loading-button/README.md

 After completing this assignment, you should…

-* Understand how angular $scope works within controllers and views.
+* Understand how to select HTML elements using jQuery
-* Know how to use directives and binding to react to user interactions.
-* Understand the basics of Angular dependency injection.
+* Understand what a callback function is

 ### Performance Objectives